 Salt water baths near Dom Pedro Jetty

-This depiction was swimming at Collegiate Girls School does not relate to the 1880s but rather to 1906 but as it fits into the sea swimming story.
+This depiction of swimming by Collegiate Girls School does not relate to the 1880s but rather to 1906.
+Given the fact that it fits into the sea swimming story, I have included it in this blog.
 Mrs M.E.
-Hall was the author of this story but it merely a reproduction from the Collegiate Yearbook of 1906.
+Hall was the author of this story and I have merely purlioned a reproduction from the Collegiate Yearbook of 1906.

 Later in the year, it was decided to set aside regular episodes for swimming.
 The salt water baths near the Dom Pedro Jetty had been used by the Collegiate for years, but more for the fun of a good splash than for serious swimming.
 Twenty yards in twenty seconds for girls over sixteen, was considered worthwhile mentioning in the Magazine.
 It was quite exciting getting to the baths in rough weather, dodging the waves which broke over the sea wall.
 The sexes were strictly segregated then and the younger girls usually wore one piece boys’ black stockinette costumes, costing about 3/11d.

 An Appreciation of Port Elizabeth of the 80s by N. Cripps (Looking Back, Vol IV, No. 1, 1966)

 The Collegiate School for Girls Part One 1873-1910 by M.E.
 Hall ((Looking Back, Vol IV, No. 1, 1966)